 Concentrations of credit risk - Grants and contributions receivable are exposed to various credit risks such as creditworthiness of the donor.
-As of December 31, 2022 and 2021, approximately 92 percent and 100 percent, respectively, of grants and contributions receivable are due from four donors.
+As of December 31, 2023 and 2022, approximately 100 percent and 92 percent, respectively, of grants and contributions receivable are due from two and four donors, respectively.